claresudbery/Reconciliate/manual-testing.md

 * For some (eg "Jam Kippers" / "Halloumi Icecream"), the amount and date are exact matches but the description is not a match at all - these should show up as semi-automatic matches.
 * For some (eg "CredCard1 transaction from CredCard1.csv"), there is no real match in Pending.txt / CredCardInOutPending.csv but they contain non-matching CredCard1 and CredCard2 transaction with descriptions similar enough that they'll show up as semi-automatic matches.

+There are deliberate duplicate transactions in CredCard1InOutPending.csv to test that duplicate transactions can still be auto-matched at the start of reconciliation.

+MATCHING iTunes AND AMAZON TRANSACTIONS:
+There is functionality which works the same way as the expenses functionality, to allow you to match one cred card transaction with multiple source transactions where iTunes and Amazon are concerned.
+It works the same way as expenses for bank in - see "MATCHING EXPENSES" above.
+There is test Amazon CredCard2 data in Pending.txt which will create so many possible matches that they won't all fit on screen.
+You should get the option to view extra matches.

-When you finish the reconciliation you'll see extra "unmatched records from Bank In/Out" labelled "left over from previous reconciliation" - these are from the CredCard1 / CredCard2 worksheets in the spreadsheet.
+When you finish the reconciliation you'll see extra "unmatched records" labelled "left over from previous reconciliation" - these are from the CredCard1 / CredCard2 worksheets in the spreadsheet.

+When you finish, the latest cred card balance should be written to the Totals sheet in spreadsheet.